Cookie Consent by Free Privacy Policy Generator Distributed Caching and Domain Objects Caching Pattern for .NET - NCache

 // Implementation of Employee persistence

-// all methods described in interface above are implemented here
+// All methods described in the article are implemented here

 }